Last Updated on

 Note: If a pond is stagnant — just standing water — find somewhere else to drink — especially if there’s algae present.
 Standing water typically has the highest concentrations of bacteria.
 The mud around the pond could be areas that deer, elk, and other wildlife has urinated in.

 If a pond has an inlet though, and no algae present, that means that fresh water is being fed into it.
 This water could be considered (if no other water is present) to use if you filter it first using natural methods (charcoal, sand, dirt, cloth).

-2) Place charcoal (from burnt wood from the forest -- not briquettes from the store) on the bottom layer.
+1) A common way is to first build a tripod out of three long, sturdy sticks.
+You’ll then use three sections of sheets, bandannas, or even shirts and create three layers, the widest layer a few inches off the ground, tied to each of the three sticks.
+A few inches above that tie the next layer; and finally, a few inches above that, tie the top layer.2) Place charcoal (from burnt wood from the forest — not briquettes from the store) on the bottom layer.
 Place sand and dirt on the second layer, and then more sand, grass or even a sock or other folded cloth on the third layer.

 Your goal is to remove sediment and particles in the water.
 Realize that if there’s dangerous bacteria like Giardia in the water, this kind of filtering will not remove the bacteria.
 It only removes the sediment and improves the taste (which is what the charcoal is primarily for, though it may also help reduce the amount of bacteria in the water).

 3) Pour pond water through the top layer, which will then collect, and begin to seep through, dripping down to the second layer.
 Here it will collect again and begin to seep through, dripping down to the third layer.

 4) On the ground, beneath the third layer, have a container ready for capturing water.